blazingdrummer/BakedModpack/README.md

 # TODO
 - updating the  wiki to include a complete description of all of the mods and how they are setup, and a guide for handling save edits and other aspect ratios
 - working on adding custom achievements to replace the impossible challenges
-- possibly bringing back BakedMutators once I figure out what would still be fun
+- possibly bringing back BakedMutators once I figure out what would still be fun #PvPModeIncoming
+- possibly extending BakedLanguageEdits that allows me to edit the description of items added by mods (ie Rampage, Wicked Ring)
 - as always, I'm keeping a look at for new content and QOL mods...

 # Contact Info